 My urologist’s office scheduled the appointment for my first injection of Trelstar, a gonadotropin-releasing hormone (GnRH) agonist, which mimics the release of GnRH from the hypothalamus, secondarily affecting the release of other hormones from the pituitary, which finally inhibits the release of testosterone by the testicles.

 Reluctantly, I went for my first injection, which was given with a large needle intramuscularly into my buttock.
 Initially, I didn’t have any side effects from the injection other than a sore butt.
 After about three weeks, my quality of life began to decline rapidly.
-But we’ll save that for another newsletter.
+We’ll save that for another post.

 Mike, my husband, was with me the day I went to get the results of my Axumin scan and pulled into the radiation oncologist’s parking lot just after I did.
 It has been so important for me to have such a loving and supportive partner in this process.
-He has truly made all the difference, and I thank God regularly for him.
+He has truly made all the difference, and I’m so incredibly thankful for him.

 We were called back into the exam room and waited about fifteen minutes before the owner stuck her head in the door and asked me if I had repeated my PSA test since I last was there.
 I told her that I hadn’t, and she abruptly left.

-When she returned, she politely introduced herself to Mike and told us that the scan showed nothing definitively abnormal.
-Why did she not just say that the scan was normal?
+When she returned, she politely introduced herself to Mike and told us that the scan “showed nothing definitively abnormal.”
+Why didn't she just say the scan was normal?
 She seemed perplexed that it was normal.
-That was because she thought that with a PSA of 4.8, surely my scan would show something.
+I think that was because she thought that with a PSA of 4.8, my scan would show something.

-She also tried to talk me into letting them insert an endorectal balloon with the planning scans and again each time I came in for radiation.
+She also tried to talk me into letting her staff insert an endorectal balloon with the planning scans and again each time I came in for radiation.
 She said it would help protect the delicate rectal tissues from excessive radiation during the eight weeks of treatment.

 I had read the literature on the use of endorectal balloons for prostate cancer radiation, including for men who did and didn’t have a prostate.
 I wasn’t impressed with the statistical difference it made.

-Regardless, with my history of irritable bowel syndrome, it was not an option for me, and I told her that.
+Regardless, with my history of bowel issues, it was not an option for me, and I told her that.
 She agreed to let me proceed with radiation therapy without the endorectal balloon.
-Before leaving the office, I scheduled the planning scans for the radiation.
+Before leaving the office, I scheduled the radiation planning scans.

 The next day, I emailed the radiation oncologist to let her know I’d done the scans and asked if we could start radiation therapy as soon as possible.
 She had previously told me that starting radiation the week of August 6th would be fine.
 The scans were done on Wednesday and Thursday, and the following Monday was August 6th.

 I still felt uneasy about going with this radiation oncologist.
-She had a big new office and a good reputation in the prostate cancer community.
+She had a good reputation in the prostate cancer community.
 Her focus was on prostate cancer, and on paper, she seemed like the perfect fit, but my gut was telling me no.

 I remembered how I felt when her colleague came into the room, red-faced, after being in the hall loudly discussing a treatment refusal with an insurance company.
 He suddenly became authoritarian with a smile on his face, but inside, I sensed he was seething.
 The bright red face was a dead giveaway, but so was his insistence on what I was going to do while at the same time being annoyed by my questions about the potential side effects of androgen deprivation.
 Strike 1!